 The housing property portfolio for the Association is assessed for indicators of impairment at each balance sheet date.
-Where indicators are identified then a detailed assessment is undertaken to compare the carrying amount of assets or cash generating units for which impairment is indicated to their recoverable amounts or depreciated replacement cost.
+Where indicators are identified, a detailed assessment is undertaken to compare the carrying amount of assets or cash generating units for which impairment is indicated to their recoverable amounts.
 An option appraisal is carried out to determine the option which produces the highest net realisable value.
 Valuations on rental return or potential sale proceeds are obtained and used to inform the options.
 The Association looks at the net realisable value, under the options available, when considering the recoverable amount for the purposes of impairment assessment.
 The recoverable amount is taken to be the higher of the fair value less costs to sell or value in use of an asset or cash generating unit.
-The assessment of value in use may involve considerations of the service potential of the assets (VIU-SP) or cash generating units concerned or the present value of future cash flows to be derived from them appropriately adjusted to account for any restrictions on their use.
+The assessment of value in use may involve considerations of the service potential of the assets or cash generating units concerned or the present value of future cash flows to be derived from them appropriately adjusted to account for any restrictions on their use.

-The Association defines cash generating units as schemes.
-Where the recoverable amount of an asset or cash generating unit is lower than its carrying value impairment is recorded through a charge to income and expenditure.
+The Association defines cash generating units as schemes except where its schemes are not sufficiently large enough in size or where it is geographically sensible to group schemes into larger cash generating units.
+Where the recoverable amount of an asset or cash generating unit is lower than its carrying value an impairment is recorded through a charge to income and expenditure.